angular/angular/aio/content/guide/deployment.md

 ### Differential builds

-When you deploy using the Angular CLI build process, you can choose to how and when to support differential loading.
+When you deploy using the Angular CLI build process, you can choose how and when to support differential loading.
 The [`ng build`](cli/build) command queries the browser configuration and the build `target` to determine if support for legacy browsers is required, and whether the build should produce the necessary bundles used for differential loading.

 The following configurations to determine your requirements.

 * Browsers list

    The `browserslist` configuration file is included in your application [project structure](guide/file-structure#application-configuration-files) and provides the minimum browsers your application supports.
 See the [Browserslist spec](https://github.com/browserslist/browserslist) for complete configuration options.

 * TypeScript configuration

-   In the TypeScript configuration file, `tsconfig.json`, the `target` in the `compilerOptions` section determines the ECMAScript target version that the code is compiled to.
+   In the TypeScript configuration file, `tsconfig.json`, the "target" option in the `compilerOptions` section determines the ECMAScript target version that the code is compiled to.
    Modern browsers support ES2015 natively, while ES5 is more commonly used to support legacy browsers.

 <div class="alert is-helpful">

-   Differential loading is currently only supported when using `es2015` as a compilation `target`.
+   Differential loading is currently only supported when using `es2015` as a compilation target.
 When used with targets higher than `es2015`, the build process emits a warning.

 </div>